tlazaro/GdxMultiCanvas/README.md

 * LwjglMultiCanvas

 The application can be created and new canvases can just be added and removed while running.
 It currently updates at a given rate using a Timer.
 A better main loop will be provided.
-Input still not implemented

 Help
 -------------------------------------------------------------------------------